davidwickerhf/quackstagram/README.md

    ./setup_mysql.sh
    ```

-This script will set up the MySQL database, user, schema, views, indexes, procedures, functions, and triggers.
+This script will start the mysql service in the background, and set up the MySQL database, user, schema, views, indexes, procedures, functions, and triggers.

 ### Application Setup